TRossen89/Portfolio/README.md

 A frontend project for Danske Spil, where I developed the user-facing sign-up flow using React.
 I also made minor updates to the backend API to ensure proper integration, fixing small issues in newly created endpoints.

-> This project is proprietary and hosted internally at Danske Spil.
+> This project is also proprietary and hosted internally at Danske Spil.
 >
 **Status:** In testing.
 Scheduled for production deployment in fall 2025